The Veiled Lady

 MM: I read The Atlantic, I read the stories of couples who make over 150K a year, yet the husband hasn’t gotten an erection with his wife in over a decade.

 MM: Well put!

-MS: Although I suspect husbands have always has trouble with sexual performance with only one woman over decades.
+MS: Although I suspect husbands have always had trouble with sexual performance with only one woman over decades.

 MS: Quite so.
-Even the most ancient stories tell of men who need concubines and multiple wives to retain potency, so I don’t think it’s a modern phenomenon.
+Even the most ancient stories tell of men who needed concubines and multiple wives to retain potency, so I don’t think it’s just a modern phenomenon.

 MM: Maura, if the object of desire is just “biology, twitchings and snores,/wetness, jerking muscles”, i.e., a bare, forked creature, then how can she arouse desire in the lover?